yomaq/yomaq.github.io/_posts/2024-04-30-zfs-encryption-backups-and-convenience.md

 ```

-This module is then imported into the host, and the device specific config is setup like this:
+This module is then imported into the host, and the device-specific config is set like this:

 ```nix
 { config, lib, pkgs, inputs, modulesPath, ... }: